-2Inserted vide Notification G.S.R.
+&lt;sup>2Inserted vide Notification G.S.R.
 741 (E) dated 24.10.2014

-- (ix) contributions or funds provided to technology incubators located within academic institutions which are approved by the Central Government;

-- (x) rural development projects;

-- (xi) slum area development3
+- (x) rural development projects; - (xi) slum area development

 Explanation.-For the purposes of this item, the term 'slum area' shall mean any area declared as such by the Central Government or any State Government or any other competent authority under any law for the time being in force.